Physical Address

 Look for:

-Browsers are frequent targets for malware.
+Browsers are common targets for malware.

 Check: